To achieve balance, we may need to integrate our personal and professional lives rather than trying to separate the two.

 - The oscillation between stress and recovery is critical for growth in all four energy dimensions.
 Stress is the stimulus for growth, and recovery is where growth occurs.
 If there is no recovery, there is no growth.

 - We are all creatures of habit.
 Whether you are completely happy or totally miserable, we are where we are because 95% of our actions are nonconscious and automatic.
-If we want to change our situation, we need to accept where we are currently, know where we want to go, then develop new, purposeful rituals that will become habits that support our ultimate mission.
+If we want to change our situation, we need to accept where we are currently, know where we want to go, and then develop new, purposeful rituals that will become habits that support our ultimate mission.

 Personal change doesn’t just happen: there is no little pill, no magic wand.
 There’s only purpose, truth, action and energy management.